tohyuting/tp/docs/UserGuide.md

 * `delete supplier 12 pd/Aspirin` Removes product with the name _Aspirin_
 from the supplier at index 12 of the list of suppliers.

+### Edit a warehouse or supplier : `edit`

+Edits a warehouse or supplier at specified index.
+Name, Phone, Remarks of specified supplier and warehouse can be edited.
+In addition, a warehouse's address and a supplier's email can be edited as well.
+Note that no two warehouses or suppliers can share the same name in CLI-nic.

+Format: `edit ct/TYPE i/INDEX [n/NAME] [p/PHONE] [r/REMARK] [addr/ADDRESS] [e/EMAIL]`

+* `addr/ADDRESS` prefix can only be used for Warehouses and `e/EMAIL` prefix can only be used for Suppliers.
+* At least one field has to be specified in the edit command.
+* Edited supplier or warehouse must be different from one started with.

+Examples:

+* `edit ct/s i/1 n/Alice p/85236417 r/Largest Supplier e/alicekoh@example.com` Edits the first supplier in the displayed supplier list to be named _Alice_ with contact number of _85236417_ and remark of _Largest Supplier_.
+In addition, email field of supplier is to be edited as _alicekoh@example.com_.
+* `edit ct/w i/2 n/Bob p/67851234 r/Largest Warehouse addr/Jurong Street 11` Edits the second warehouse in the displayed warehouse list to be named _Bob_ with contact number of _67851234_ and remark of _Largest Warehouse_.
+In addition, address field of warehouse is to be edited as _Jurong Street 11_.

 ### Finding medical product associated with warehouses / suppliers: `find`

 Finds all suppliers or warehouses managed by the manager that sells the relevant medical products.